mattpallatt/MP.OptiForm2HubSpotPush/README.md

   });
 </script>
 ```
-6. In you Optimizely Form goto settings
+6. In your Optimizely Form, goto Settings
-1. Add a WebHook endpoint to your form
+7. Add a WebHook endpoint to your form
-1. This should be set to hs:// and then the formId you copied in step 5.
+8. This should be set to hs:// and then the formId you copied in step 5.

 ![image](img/webhook.png)